 Statement of intention to win or concede a certain number of tricks, suggesting that further play is unnecessary.
 The definition is the same for both duplicate and social bridge, but the procedure following a claim or concession is quite different depending upon which form of bridge is played.

 Clarac Slam Try

 A feature of the Pro System based principally on a 4 Clubs bid to ask about Aces and other controls, in order to attempt slam after the previous auction has indicated the possibility.
-The name CLARAC is an acronym for Club Asking, Respond Aces and Controls.
-The responses to a 4 Club bid will vary according to whether the responder has previously indicated a good holding.
+The name CLARAC is an acronym for CLub Asking, Respond Aces and Controls.

 A squeeze in three suits, distinguished by the presence of a special type of long menace called a clash menace, analyzed and named by Chien-Hwa Wang in the Bridge Magazine articles appearing 1956 and 1957.

 Remove obstacles to a suit's being run.
 If the contract is No Trump, the Declarer has to clear a suit by forcing out adversely held high cards by continuing to lead that particular suit so that the remaining cards are winners.